jonwillits/python_for_bcs/BCOG200/Syllabus.md

 At the end of the quarter, you will turn in your code and a brief project report, which describes your results.
 Your group will then present your project to the class during the final exam period.
 For the project, you may work alone or in a group.
 The bigger the group, the higher the expectations for your project.
 As a part of the project proposal, each group must clearly assign roles, making sure each person is contributing to different aspects of the project.
 For example, one person cannot just be in charge of the presentation, without doing any coding!

 ## 4. Attendance Policy
-As noted above, attendance is built into the class in terms of your participation grade, and due to the quizzes each week in class.
-These elements combine to make up 30% of your grade, and so consistent absence from class will be very detrimental.
+As noted above, attendance is built into the class in terms of your participation grade, and the lab assignments.
+These elements combine to make up 40% of your grade, and so consistent absence from class will be very detrimental.
 This is a class with considerable in class work and participation, and so if attendance will be difficult for you, it is recommended you wait and take the course at a time you will be able to attend.